softwareQinc/qpp/README.md

     cmake -DWITH_OPENMP=OFF ..
     make

-To change the name of the example file, the location of `Eigen~3` library or the location of MATLAB installation, edit the `CMakeLists.txt` file.
+To change the name of the example file, the location of the Eigen 3 library or the location of MATLAB installation, edit the `CMakeLists.txt` file.
 See also `CMakeLists.txt` for additional options.